lansingcodes/www/README.md

 local beginner-friendly resources, shout-outs of our gracious sponsors, and other ways to get involved in the Lansing tech community.

+## Code of Conduct
+All participants are expected to treat others with respect and follow our [Code of Conduct](https://github.com/codeforlansing/codeofconduct#code-for-lansings-code-of-conduct).

 ## Questions

 For general support, direct your questions to the